 The government recently instigated a new core day in prisons and closed down all activity on Friday afternoons in an attempt to save £17 million.
 However, this has also meant that prisoners now spend significantly more time in their cells.
 This neither contributes to their rehabilitation nor helps with a prison’s general culture.

 For a prison to function well it needs good communication, something which is notoriously lacking at the best of times.
-There has to be a free-flow of information and views between prisoners and staff to combat rumour and to allow open discussion about issues.
+There has to be a free flow of information and views between prisoners and staff to combat rumours and to allow open discussion about issues.
 Keep them bottled up and you create a pressure cooker in already overcrowded prisons.

 It’s a logical extension of this approach that leads us to prison radio.
 The very first radio station in prison was at HMYOI Feltham, dating back to 1994.
 Inspired by this, Mary Stephenson, the writer in residence at HMP Channings Wood helped to set up ConAir around 2000.
 Like the magazines, the radio stations not only greatly enhanced communication in the prisons but taught valuable skills to prisoners.